alditegarprakoso/alditegarprakoso/README.md

 **alditegarprakoso/alditegarprakoso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+-->

 - 🔭 I’m currently working on my personal project
 - 🌱 I’m currently learning JavaScript, PHP, and UI/UX Design
-- :sparkling_heart: I like front-end and back-end developer so it makes me want to be a fullstack developer
+- :sparkling_heart: I love Frontend and Backend Developers, so that makes me want to be a FullStack Developer
 - :mortar_board:My last education was diploma 3

--->